aamplugin/docs/src/plugin/protected-media-files/access-controls-with-ui.md

 ## Manage access to media URIs

-When files are not part of the media library or live in a completely different directory (outside of the `/wp-content/uploads`), then you may consider protecting them with the [URI Access](/plugin/advanced-access-manager/service/uri) service.
+When files are not part of the media library or live in a completely different directory (outside of the `/wp-content/uploads`), then you may consider protecting them with the [URL Access](/plugin/advanced-access-manager/service/url-access) service.

 ::: info FYI!
 If the files that you protect live in the directory that is outside of the `/wp-content/uploads`, then make sure that your [server redirect rules](/plugin/protected-media-files/installation#setup-server-redirect-rules) are adjusted accordingly.